AdrianT18/AdrianT18/README.md

 <p align="center">
 Hello, I'm Adrian 👋
 </p>
 I am currently studying computer science at Brunel.
-I am going to start publishing my jounrey on here and hopefully inspire other juniour developers 😊
+I am going to start publishing my jounrey on here and in no time have amazing projects 😊
 </p>

 **Current Goals**